hachyderm/community/community.hachyderm.io/content/en/docs/account-types/bot-accounts.md

 - **There is an upper limit of 5 curated/scheduled/automated posts per day.
 Lower is better.**
 - Posts cannot violate other rules
-  - This includes server rules disallowing spam, fundrasing, NSFW/18+, corporate, et al content
+  - This includes server rules disallowing spam, fundrasing, NSFW/18+ content (et al)
   - Hybrid accounts, those that make use of scheudled posts and are also another specialized type, are bound to all sets of rules for their combined, hybrid, account type.
   - Posts cannot violate the [covenant](../covenant/)
-- There is one exception: automated posts _can_ skirt the "say it once" policy, unles it becomes spam-worthy (**_community descretion_**).
+- There is one exception: automated posts _can_ skirt the "say it once" policy, unless it becomes spam-worthy (**_community descretion_**).
 So if you need to post about your event, blog, etc. and stay within the total number of posts per day, this is fine.